 Now, I can honestly say, I have sampled many thousands of Indian experiences (nice plug for my company there) but, I have to admit, wearing a sari isn’t one of them.
 You see, whilst I think that Indian ladies in sari’s look spectacular, I do think that they (how shall I put this politely?) look a bugger on the western female.
 Not that they look shabby in them, I do have a couple of western friends that wear sari’s incredibly well and with about as much aplomb as any western female could possible manage, but for me personally, I just don’t think it looks right.
 It has shades of having dipped into the dressing up box, or just a little bit ‘wanna be.’
 By all means don one for a Bollywood themed party, but I prefer to leave it to the ethnic experts to truly dazzle, which they do, pretty much without exception.

 Sari’s are easy, choose a 6m or a 9m (I have refrained from any comments re dress size and length of sari correlation), get the colour right and off you go.
 But for us over in the western world, we have to endure the torture of having a size 12 bottom and a size 14 top, or vice versa for that matter.
 Do straight cut or skinny jeans, boot cut or jeggings suit you better, full length, cropped, or with turn ups?
 Are you better in a fitted top or baggy, tailored or straight cut and do you suit a round neck or v. neck, square neck or polo neck?
 What shape are your legs, are you better in a mini skirt (rarely!), knee length, just below the knee or full length, straight, flared or tulip cut?
 It goes on and on and on.
-The biggest problem of all is also admitting your dress size, so many women globally, choose to squeeze into a size 10, just because that is what they want to be, it just doesn’t work and this is what many women fail to understand, Indian or otherwise.
-I am not sure why, no matter the size, western dress is purchased a size too small, maybe because bodies have been so well hidden underneath saris or shapeless kurtas for so long and this is a new freedom, but take it from someone who has been dragged through the process screaming and kicking and still can’t get it right most of the time, tight doesn’t necessarily, infact rarely means stylish.
+The biggest problem of all is also admitting your dress size, so many women choose to squeeze into a size 10, just because that is what they want to be, it just doesn’t work and this is what many Indian women fail to understand.
+I am not sure why, no matter the size, western dress is purchased a size too small, maybe because bodies have been so well hidden underneath saris or shapeless kurtas for so long and this is a new freedom, but take it from someone who has been dragged through the process screaming and kicking, tight doesn’t necessarily, infact rarely means stylish.
 No, western dress cannot simply be thrown together and got away with.

 I don’t think that it is a case of East is East and West is West and never the twain shall meet.
 I love fusion Indian clothing and wear it all the time, I love the vibrancy of the colours that one can wear in India that you just can’t get away with in the UK, especially during the dreary winter.
 I love how forgiving kurta tops can be, my word, they hide a multitude of sins, or for those of you also attending slimming world ‘syns’ and I love the splash of colour a scarf can add to an outfit.
-I appreciate that saris aren’t practical and are increasingly being kept for best.
-Indian ladies can look fabulous in western clothing given the right choice for their size and shape but, especially in South Delhi, expensive often gets mistaken for well fitting or “classy” and I do miss the elegance of the sari.
+Indian ladies can look fabulous in western clothing given the right choice for their size and shape but, to adapt the meaning of the poem for the purpose of a half decent finish:

 Till Earth and Sky stand presently at fashion’s great Judgment Seat;